yosefther/network-concepts/Networking Devices/firewall.md

 ### 5. **Web Application Firewall (WAF)**
 A WAF specifically protects web applications by filtering and monitoring HTTP/HTTPS traffic.
 It is designed to block attacks such as SQL injection, cross-site scripting (XSS), and other vulnerabilities that can affect web applications.

+## Firewall Categories

+### Stateful
+This type of firewall uses the entire information from a connection; rather than inspecting an individual packet, this firewall determines the behaviour of a device based upon the entire connection.

+This firewall type consumes many resources in comparison to stateless firewalls as the decision making is dynamic.
+For example, a firewall could allow the first parts of a TCP handshake that would later fail.

+If a connection from a host is bad, it will block the entire device.

+### Stateless
+This firewall type uses a static set of rules to determine whether or not individual packets are acceptable or not.
+For example, a device sending a bad packet will not necessarily mean that the entire device is then blocked.

+Whilst these firewalls use much fewer resources than alternatives, they are much dumber.
+For example, these firewalls are only effective as the rules that are defined within them.
+If a rule is not exactly matched, it is effectively useless.

+However, these firewalls are great when receiving large amounts of traffic from a set of hosts (such as a Distributed Denial-of-Service attack).

 ## How Firewalls Work
 Firewalls use rules or policies to determine which traffic should be allowed or blocked.
 These rules are based on criteria such as: